-Actuarial Assumptions - The total pension liability in the December 31, 2017, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability in the December 31, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial Valuation Date: December 31, 2016
+Actuarial Valuation Date: December 31, 2017

-Measurement Date of Net Pension Liability (Asset) December 31, 2017
+Measurement Date of Net Pension Liability (Asset) December 31, 2018

 Actuarial Cost Method: Entry Age

 Asset Valuation Method: Fair Market Value

-Long-Term Expected Rate of Return: 7.2%
+Long-Term Expected Rate of Return: 7%

-Discount Rate: 7.2%
+Discount Rate: 7%

 Salary Increases:

-Inflation 3.2%
+Inflation 3%

-Seniority/Merit 0.2% - 5.6%
+Seniority/Merit .1% - 5.6%

-Mortality: Wisconsin 2012 Mortality Table
+Mortality: Wisconsin 2018 Mortality Table

-Post-retirement Adjustments 2.1%
+Post-retirement Adjustments 1.9%

-^{} No post-retirement adjustment is guaranteed.
+\ No post-retirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience and other factors.
 2.1% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.

-Actuarial assumptions are based upon an experience study conducted in 2015 using experience from 2012 - 2014.
-The total pension liability for December 31, 2016 is based upon a roll-forward of the liability calculated from the December 31, 2015 actuarial valuation.
+Actuarial assumptions are based upon an experience study conducted in 2018 that covered a three-year period from January 1, 2015 to December 31, 2017.
+Based on this experience study, actuarial assumptions used to measure the total pension liability changed from prior year, including the discount rate, long-term expected rate of return, post-retirement adjustment, wage inflation rate, mortality and separation rates.
+The total pension liability for December 31, 2018 is based upon a roll-forward of the liability calculated from the December 31, 2017 actuarial valuation.